NSCC students to tackle Premier's challenge during innovation event

 At the beginning of the event, Premier Houston and NSCC President Don Bureaux address participants via a pre-recorded video and reveal this year’s secret challenge question.
 Teams of three to five students will then develop their solutions and create 90-second explainer videos using online collaboration tools.

-In the days following the event, the student team’s ideas will be reviewed by a panel of judges – representing the College's industry and community partners.
-Cash prizes will be awarded to the top three teams and their video solutions will be presented to Premier Houston for consideration.
+In the days following the event, the ideas of the student teams will be reviewed by a panel of judges – representing the College's industry and community partners.
+Cash prizes will be awarded to the top three teams and their video solutions will be presented to Premier Houston.

 Event: Challenge Nova Scotia